Limited Offer | Free Shipping | 60-Day Returns

 But why is reducing sleep latency so critical?

-Simply put, quicker sleep onset can enhance the quality and efficiency of your sleep.
+That’s because quicker sleep onset can enhance the quality and efficiency of your sleep.

-Efficient sleep ensures you spend adequate time in restorative sleep stages, such as deep sleep and REM sleep, and also maximizes your chances of waking up feeling refreshed and alert.
+Efficient sleep ensures you spend adequate time in restorative sleep stages, such as deep sleep and REM sleep, and maximizes your chances of waking up feeling refreshed and alert.

 What is Sleep Efficiency?